-- (a) Residents shall not destroy, steal, alter, deface, or damage University property or the property of other residents, including the Innis Residence Quadrangle (the "Quad") or residence facilities. - (b) Removal of furnishings or other items belonging to the University from residence rooms or common areas within the residence is prohibited.
+- (a) Residents shall not destroy, steal, deface, or damage University property or the property of other residents. - (b) Removal of furnishings or other items belonging to the University from residence rooms or common areas within the residence is prohibited.

 4. Controlled Substances